 Is a Ductless HVAC System Right for Your Home or Office?

-If you’re considering solutions to better heat or cool a room or small area of your home or office, a ductless mini-split HVAC unit can be a very efficient solution.
+If you’re considering solutions to better heat or cool a room or small area of your home or office, a ductless mini-split HVAC unit from Carrier can be a very efficient solution.
 Don’t confuse them with the old window units of yesteryear that were loud, dusty, and sucked down electricity like a sieve.
 Sleek new mini-split systems consist of a smaller outdoor condensing unit and a little indoor air handler which we call a head.
 The indoor unit is generally mounted high up on the wall (though other shapes/sizes are available).
 They are generally a highly efficient heat pump that generates warm air in the cooler months and cool air when it is blazing hot.
 You can get them with heat and air conditioning or just air conditioning only.
 Most models come with a remote control, too.

 Ductless systems are infinitely flexible because they don’t have ducts to install.
 They are installed with a small hole on the outside wall to connect the indoor and outdoor unit and can be installed in a day or less in most situations.
 They are best used to efficiently heat or cool the following: